frankyeh/DSI-Studio-Website/doc/how_tractography_works.md

 A useful tractography result balances sensitivity with anatomical specificity.
 For many scientific questions, a smaller set of reproducible and anatomically plausible pathways is more informative than a visually dense whole-brain tractogram.

-## What makes tractography work well?
+## Practical checks I find useful

-Good tractography does not come from one "best" reconstruction or tracking algorithm.
-It comes from several sources of information agreeing with one another.
+Good tractography rarely comes from one "best" reconstruction or tracking algorithm.
+It usually comes from several sources of information agreeing with one another.

 | Step | Question to ask |
 |---|---|